+- 1. Parent notification

+- 2. Restorative Intervention

+- 3. Suspension

+- 4. Behavior contract

+- 5. Recommendation for expulsion

-- Cheating A grade of "0" is given on the exam/paper/assignment (see Cheating Policy). - Destruction of Property Replacement/repair is done at the student's expense. - Skipping School The student will have to make up all missed work at the teacher's convenience.
-He/she will receive the grade warned or a 59% whichever is lower. - Suspension from school-The student is not permitted on school grounds or to attend school sponsored activities.
+- 6. For Cheating A grade of "0" is given on the exam/paper/assignment (see Cheating Policy).

+- 7. For Destruction of Property Replacement/repair is done at the student's expense.

+- 8. For Skipping School The student will have to make up all missed work at the teacher's convenience.
+He/she will receive the grade warned or a 59% whichever is lower.